OdatNurd/Envault/docs/content/config/index.md

 description: Customizing your Envault installation
 ---

-As with most Sublime Text packages, you can configure Envault to work better for you.
+As with most Sublime Text packages, you can configure `Envault` to work better for you, although for most users it should be fully configured and ready to go right out of the box.

-This includes applying specific [settings](settings.md) or applying a custom key of [key bindings](keybinds.md) as well.

-This file is here because if there is not an index in every top level folder, the navigation will throw a 404 if someone tries to go there.
-So this is some top level info.
+For further customization, you may want to adjust some of the package [settings](settings.md) to suit your needs.